Admissible online closed testing must employ e-values: Introduction

 \section{Introduction}

-Online multiple testing is a framework in which a potentially infinite stream of hypotheses $H_1, H_2, \ldots$ is tested one by one over time \citep{foster2008alpha, javanmard2018online}.
-At each step $t\in \mathbb{N}$ it needs to be decided on the current hypothesis $H_t$ without knowing how many hypotheses are to be tested in the future, what those hypotheses are, and without having access to all the data relevant to testing them (indeed, that data may only be collected in the future).
+In the online multiple testing framework a potentially infinite stream of hypotheses $H_1, H_2, \ldots$ is tested one by one over time \citep{foster2008alpha, javanmard2018online}.
+At each time $t\in \mathbb{N}$, one must decide on the hypothesis $H_t$ without knowing the future hypotheses or data.
 This setting occurs in the tech industry \citep{kohavi2013online, ramdas2017online}, machine learning \citep{feng2021approval, zrnic2020power}, open data repositories as used in genomics \citep{aharoni2014generalized, mouse, 10002015global} and other data science tasks where flexible and real-time decision making is required.

 A common error metric for a chosen rejection set $R_t$ at time $t$ is the \emph{false discovery proportion}